bormonoff/HTTP-currency-exchange/README.md

   - Client has an infinite balance

  `Logic example:`
-  - Broker 1 created sell order: 10 USD for 61 RUB
+  - Broker 1 has created sell order: 10 USD for 61 RUB
-  - Broker 1 created sell order: 20 USD for 62 RUB
+  - Broker 1 has created sell order: 20 USD for 62 RUB
-  - Broker 1 created buy order: 50 USD for 63 RUB
+  - Broker 1 has created buy order: 50 USD for 63 RUB

   `As the result we have:`
   - Broker 1 balance is (10 USD, -620 RUB)